Glossary of Terms

 Understanding the ABCs of Hospice, Home Health, and Palliative Care

-We know that it can be challenging or frustrating with all the information about hospice, home health, or palliative care.
+We know that it can be challenging or frustrating with all the information about hospice, home health, or palliative care services.
 To assist you in having a better understanding of our services, we’ve created a glossary of some of the most frequently used words.
 If you have any questions about these words, please ask!
 Contact us today or call at (541) 382-5882.

 Glossary